stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentbuilder/movetoheaderfooter/_index.md

 title: Aspose::Words::DocumentBuilder::MoveToHeaderFooter method
 linktitle: MoveToHeaderFooter
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::DocumentBuilder::MoveToHeaderFooter method.
-Moves the cursor to the beginning of a header or footer in the current section in C++.
+description: 'Aspose::Words::DocumentBuilder::MoveToHeaderFooter method.
+Moves the cursor to the beginning of a header or footer in the current section in C++.'
 type: docs
 weight: 5400
 url: /cpp/aspose.words/documentbuilder/movetoheaderfooter/